MichaelCurrin/llm-commit-msg/README.md

 ## About

-This tool works an LLM model to interpret the Git diff and generate a commit message.
+This tool works with an LLM model to interpret the Git diff, generate a commit message, then commit it.

 Here are options for the LLM model: